Logo of North East Museums

 The South Tyneside SEND It Youth Forum have designed, created and distributed Sensory Backpacks to cultural venues across South Tyneside.
 The backpack contains resources that can calm, entertain, and soothe visitors who may find coming to the museum a little overwhelming.
 Contents of the backpack include: Noise cancelling headphones, a sea animal toy, a light up fan, pop it, Lego, a stress ball and theraputty.

-All staff attend training including customer care, diversity and disability awareness.
-They are here to help you enjoy the time you spend in our venues.
+All staff attend a programme of core training which includes customer care, diversity and disability awareness.
+They are here to help visitors enjoy the time they spend in our venues.

-If there is anything that we can do to make your visit more enjoyable please contact us, we will be happy to assist you.
+If there is anything that we can do to make your visit more enjoyable please contact us at info@southshieldsmuseum.org.uk, we will be happy to assist you.